busypeoples/busypeoples.github.io/_posts/2014-06-15-testing-d3-with-jasmine.markdown

 This post will assume previous knowledge of how to work with D3.js and basic api experience, as we will be focusing on the testing side of things.

-We will be writing a small bar chart, heavily influenced by the basic d3 example on the website itself and along the way add tests or rather try to see what we can really test with **Jasmine** and what we might no be able to verify.
+We will be writing a basic bar chart and along the way add tests or rather try to see what we can really test with **Jasmine** and what we might no be able to verify.

 ###Testing the SVG